-In short, yes you will!
-You’ll receive a generous fostering allowance when a child is in your care.
+As a foster carer you will receive a generous fostering allowance when a child is in your care.
 You may also be exempt from tax on this allowance.

 You’ll need to register as self-employed and pay NI contributions, and you might also be entitled to Working Tax Credit.

-We really value our NFA carers and the children they care for, and we believe it’s really important for them to have a good quality of life.
-That’s why we provide a generous fostering allowance which is a minimum of £376 a week for each child.
+We really value our NFA Fostering Family carers and the children they care for, and we believe it’s really important for them to have a good quality of life.
+To discuss our fostering allowance further please contact us on 0800 044 3030 .

 It’s intended to cover all the needs of each foster child including food, clothing, travel, activities, savings and so on.
 We provide clear guidance on how you can best spend the money so that the child has a healthy, happy and balanced life.

 In general, foster carers are exempt from paying tax on the fostering allowance.

 The exception to this would be if you are a foster carer with multiple placements or additional work that gives you an income above the current government threshold.